English

 English Curriculum Intent

 At St Oswald's we believe that English underpins and supports children’s access to the whole curriculum.
 It is therefore fundamental to the overall development of children.
-We aim to develop skills of literacy across all elements of Reading, Writing, Speaking and Listening and provide opportunities for these skills to be practised, reinforced and consolidated across a broad and balanced curriculum.
-The Key Skills of Reading, Writing, Speaking and Listening are outlined in the National Curriculum (2014.)
-This policy will record current practice and national Curriculum requirements.
+We aim to develop skills of literacy across all elements of Reading, Writing, Speaking and Listening and provide opportunities for these skills to be practised, reinforced and consolidated across a broad and balanced curriculum which begins in our Early Years and Foundation Stage.
+The Key Skills of Reading, Writing, Speaking and Listening are outlined in the National Curriculum (2014) and also the Early Years Foundation Stage Statutory Framework (2025).
 The new National Curriculum states that:

 “A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.”
 Primary National Curriculum 2014